ntustRay/tutorial/README.md

       };
     ```
     - form action will send formData to the function and function need to update the route
+- Route Handlers **(24/9/26)**
+  - create a route like backend restful API
+    - create a folder with 'api' name in the app folder
+    - create a file with the route name

 ---

 ## Create Next App